A Total (and Scientific) Commitment to the Four Hour Round

 At Bowling Green, everyone, from the head golf professional to the person who mows the grass, is completely committed to a pace of play that’s sensible without feeling hurried.
 A lot of courses in the area say they are committed to fast play, but only Bowling Green backs it up.

-In 2005, we timed our rounds and the average time was just four hours and six minutes.
+For the month of August, we timed our rounds and the average time was just four hours and three minutes.
 Even on a peak Saturday in the middle of summer, the average time was just four hours and eleven minutes.
 The next time you play a golf course in the area, ask the head professional about actual pace-of-play times based on measuring times.

 Your place on the golf course is immediately behind the group in front of you, not immediately in front of the group behind you.